quii/testing-gorillas/README.md

 }
 ````

 The solution is very easy once you read the documentation for [`httptest.NewServer`](https://golang.org/pkg/net/http/httptest/#NewServer), which says it requires a `http.Handler`.
-The `mux.NewRouter` returns a `http.Handler` so you can just pass your *router with it's handlers wired up* rather than your handlers and then you can test it as if it's a fully running web server.
+The `mux.NewRouter` returns a `http.Handler` so you can just pass your *router with it's handlers wired up* and then you can test it as if it's a fully running web server.

 So create a function which encapsulates both your routing and the handlers that run against them.